Blog / Research

 5. Escalate before you accept a finding.
 Talk to the campus ombudsperson, the dean of students, and — critically — the international student services office, which has institutional incentive to push back on disparate-impact patterns.
 If the university proceeds despite the documented bias and the vendor disclaimers, talk to a lawyer.
 The fact pattern of "ESL student, low-perplexity writing, vendor-disclaimed score, no corroborating evidence" is the exact pattern current civil rights litigation is built on.

 None of these steps require admitting fault, none of them require paying for a tool, and all of them shift the burden of proof back where it belongs.
+For a deeper walkthrough of the Turnitin-specific playbook — the perplexity signal mechanics, how the detector works, and what an appeal should cite — see our complete guide to Turnitin AI detection in 2026.

 Where the Detectors Themselves Are Going